izikeros/blog/content/posts/notes/convert_html_to_markdown_with_pandoc.md

 ---
-title: How to convert HTML to clean markdown
+title: How to convert HTML to clean markdown with pandoc
 date: 2022-08-31
 modified: 2022-08-31
 status: published